effectivehomeoffice/effectivehomeoffice.com/README.md

 Advices on good desks and office chairs are quite rare, and probably subject to individual preferences and budget.
 However, we would like to give some tips here, as well:
-We like the height-adjustable timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000), and can recommend it.
+We like the height-adjustable timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000), and the more affordable IKEA [BEKANT](https://www.ikea.com/us/en/p/bekant-desk-white-stained-oak-veneer-white-s49282668/) ($199), which is also available as [sit-stand desk](https://www.ikea.com/us/en/p/bekant-desk-sit-stand-white-stained-oak-veneer-white-s99282086/) ($479).
 But more important for your long-term health is your chair -- you'll sit on it 8 hours every working day.
 We recommend the ergonomic, fully customizable, and very beautiful [Vitra Pacific Chair](https://www.vitra.com/en-ch/office/product/details/pacific-chair) ($900).